solusworks/hkgovjobs-new/README.md

 4. a search function (same from android, that search job based on job title)

-5. a "favourite" function (user can star certain jobs to review later)
+5. a "favourite" function (user can star certain jobs to review later), the "favourite" items should be stored locally.

 6. admob integration & tab (1. job list 2. favourite)
 when the user click on any job post, there will be 1/10 chance to show a full-screen interestitial ads.
 For example, check if the current second is divisible by 10 if yes show ad, if no, show the detail page.